 A set of empirical evaluations of t-HAMMQ were carried out in a proposed simulator for the robot soccer domain that extends the one proposed by Littman [1994].
-In this domain, two teams, A and B, of three players each compete in a 15 x 10 grid presented in figure 1.
-Each team is composed by the goalie (g), the defender (d) and the attacker (a).
+In this domain, two teams, A and B, of three players compete in a 15 x 12 grid.
 Each cell can be occupied by one of the players, which can take an action at a turn.
 The actions that are allowed are: keep the agent still, move - north, south, east and west - or pass the ball to another agent.
 The action "pass the ball" from agent $a_i$ to $a_j$ is successful if there is no opponent in between them.
 If there is an opponent, it will catch the ball and the action will fail.

-Actions are taken in turns: all actions from one team's agents are executed at the same instant, and then the opponents' actions are executed.
 The ball is always with one of the players.
 When a player executes an action that would finish in a cell occupied by the opponent, it looses the ball and stays in the same cell.
 If an action taken by the agent leads it out the board, the agent stands still.
 When a player with the ball gets into the opponent's goal, the move ends and its team scores one point.
 At the beginning of each game, the agents are positioned in a random position and the possession of the ball is randomly determined, with the player that holds the ball making the first move.